 We have been offering North Carolina voice-over classes for more than ten years now and we hope that you’ll be able to attend our classes this year!

 When are the classes happening next?

 What will I learn?

-- Voice-Over Techniques: Learn from your instructor, Rich Henkels, about the key voice-over techniques that every voice actor needs to know to be successful in the industry.
+- Voice-Over Techniques: Learn from your instructor, Robin Brooke, about the key voice-over techniques that every voice actor needs to know to be successful in the industry.

 - The Many Types of Voice-Over: Most voice actors have a niche, a type of voice-over that they specialize in.
 You may have a great voice for radio, or maybe your strong suit is audiobooks.
 Perhaps you want to read for eLearning.
-There are so many niches, you won’t have difficulties finding what you want to do.
 Learn more about the many different types of voice-overs and see which one speaks out to you.

-- The Union: You may have heard about the union and thought, “Is this something I should join?”
-Rich will go over how it works and what the income potential looks like as a union talent.
+- The Union: “Is this something I should join?”
+Robin will go over how it works and what the income potential looks like as a union talent.

 - The Home Studio: Get to know the necessary equipment you need in order to build your own home studio.
 That’s right, many voice actors nowadays make their own home studios so they don’t even have to leave the house for work!

 - The All-Important Voice-Over Demos: You’ll learn how important it is to have a professionally recorded demo.
 Your demo is your opportunity to show clients and agencies what you can do with your voice.